SkyaTura/fpipes/README.md

-# FPipes (Functional Pipe)
+# FPipes (Functional Pipes)

 > FPipes is a utility library that provides a way to chain synchronous and asynchronous functions in a readable manner.
 It simplifies the flow of data through a series of functions, making your code more readable and maintainable.

-This is heavily inspired on TC39 Pipe Operator proposal, and may be deprecated in the future if it0 gets approved
+This is heavily inspired on TC39 Pipe Operator proposal, and may be deprecated in the future if it gets approved

 ## Table of Contents